English to Speakers of Others Languages (ESOL)

-The Department of Modern and Classical Languages offers the ESOL (English to Speakers of Other Languages) Endorsement for certified teachers and the TESOL Certificate for professionals who wish to pursue teaching opportunities with English Language Learners in corporate settings and in private language schools in the U.S. and internationally.
+The Department of Modern and Classical Languages offers the MAT in Education - ESOL (English to Speakers of Other Languages), the ESOL Endorsement for certified teachers and the TESOL Certificate for professionals who wish to pursue teaching opportunities with English Language Learners in corporate settings and in private language schools in the U.S. and internationally.

 The VSU ESOL Endorsement is a fully online, three-course sequence, endorsement for certified teachers in Georgia.
 The endorsement curriculum prepares students to respond to the growing number of English language learners in regular content classrooms.
 The ESOL endorsement is an asset to professionals in all teaching fields.
 The Endorsement may be completed independently and can be integrated into a graduate program of study for degree-seeking students.